-All international post-secondary transcripts must be evaluated by an approved translation and evaluation company (see below).
+All international post-secondary transcripts must be evaluated by an approved translation and evaluation company (see below for a list of our preferred agencies, but we will accept evaluations from any National Association of Credential Evaluation Services (NACES) member).
 All evaluations must be completed with official documents sent to the evaluation company directly from institutions.
 A course-by-course evaluation must be sent to the Office of Admissions at UW Bothell in a sealed envelope or other means of official transmission directly from the evaluation agency.

 Note: Any document submitted to the Office of Admissions to supplement the application becomes part of the official admissions record and cannot be released back to the student.

 A student wishing to challenge course credits toward program prerequisites or program degree requirements must contact an academic advisor in your program first.

 Reverse Transfer is a means by which a student may receive an associate's degree after transferring from a 2-year, lower division institution of higher education to a 4-year institution.
 The University of Washington Reverse Transfer program is limited to students who have transferred from a Washington Community or Technical College to the University of Washington.